byui-cit/cit470/server_vms/README.md

 Make sure each server is renamed to match its VM name, according to your team's machine naming convention.
 (By default, your Windows Servers are assigned a random hostname such as WIN-A1B2C3D4E5 when they are first deployed, so you'll want to change that.)

+### Deliverable
+Upload an illustrated tutorial, in which you explain what your team did and how you accomplished it.
+- your document should be clear enough that one of your peers would be able to follow your instructions and accomplish the same tasks.
+- identify any difficult or challenging parts of the project, and clearly explain how you diagnosed and overcame your obstacles.
+- include a few cropped screen captures where appropriate.

+### Scoring Rubric
+- If your tutorial satisfies every requirement outlined above, you will earn a passing score (one point).
+- If your tutorail does not satisfy any one of the above requirements, you will earn no points.
+Your team must then address any deficiencies and re-upload corrected documents until you earn the passing score.

+### Example
+@@@ TBD